edcheyjr/celeste-classic/README.md

 # Celeste classic My Version

-This an attempt to clone [celeste classic](https://mattmakesgames.itch.io/celesteclassic) in javascript with a little bit of my own touches
+This fun project to an attempt to clone [celeste classic](https://mattmakesgames.itch.io/celesteclassic) in javascript with a little bit of my own touches.

-# Project Roadmap 🚀 - Celeste's Classic CloneGame Development
+# Project Roadmap 🚀 - Celeste's Classic Game Development

 This roadmap outlines the steps and milestones for the development of a game inspired by Celeste.
 The project will involve designing game sprites, creating backgrounds, implementing level designs, and more.
 Follow along as we venture into uncharted territory, crafting an exciting gaming experience.